 Ohio Estate Tax

-As of January 1, 2013, there has been no estate tax in Ohio.
+There has been no estate tax in Ohio since Jan.
+1, 2013.
 For the estates of persons who died prior to that date, however, the prior tax may still be due.